Grace to you!

 Because of the nature of their vocation, the prophet, for the most part, is sustained by other people’s generosity.

-Since the reward of the prophet is grace and salvation in Christ, those who welcome and support a prophet because the person is a prophet will receive grace and salvation too.
-The Lord promised similar blessings for those who welcome a righteous person because the person is righteous, and a believer because he or she is a believer.
+In our Catholic Christian view, the reward of the prophet is grace and salvation in Christ.
+Thus, those who welcome and support a prophet because the person is a prophet will also receive grace and salvation.
+"Welcoming" the prophet means not just giving them food or drink.
+It implies heeding God's message, which they proclaim, provided it is God's Word and not theirs.
+The Lord promised similar blessings to those who welcome the righteous because they are righteous and the believer because they are believers.

 Fr.
 Maurice Emelu

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu PhD., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.